CIRCLE: A Framework for Evaluating AI from a Real-World Lens: The CIRCLE framework

-Real-world evaluation activities extend beyond the traditional AI stack environment to settings where people decide whether and how to leverage AI.
-This broader remit demands different organizational capabilities and resourcing compared to conventional model-testing.
+Real‑world evaluation reaches beyond the technical stack into the settings where people decide whether and how to use AI.
+This broader remit requires different organizational capabilities and resourcing than conventional model testing.
 For example, organizations must be able to support stakeholder engagement, construct articulation, instrument design, and quasi‑experimental testing with large and sufficiently diverse populations across various settings.
 The ability to conduct and sustain these activities over time may be out of reach for many individual teams acting alone, underscoring the need for shared methods, tools, and support structures that lower the barrier to participation in robust, context‑sensitive evaluation.

+The “AI Evaluation and Testing Terms” box below lists definitions for core evaluation terms found in this paper.